 Participants receive a professional completion certificate issued by the Scandinavian Academy for Training and Development in the Kingdom of Sweden, with the option for international authentication.

 • Program Timings:

-Training programs are held from 10:00 AM to 2:00 PM and include coffee break sessions during lectures.
+Training programs are held from 10:00 AM to 2:00 PM and include buffet sessions for light meals during lectures.